PHYSICAL THERAPIST, FOUNDER/OWNER

 Abby received her Doctor of Physical Therapy degree from the University of Montana.
 She has experience treating pediatric patients in an outpatient hospital setting with a wide variety of neurological and orthopedic conditions, as well as developmental delays and congenital issues.
 In addition, Abby has received advanced training in the treatment of pediatric pelvic floor dysfunction, urinary incontinence, and constipation.
 She understands how challenging bowel and bladder issues are for children and their families and is truly passionate in helping children take control and improve their quality of life.

 Karna Johnson received her Master of Science in Physical Therapy from Widener University in Chester, PA in 1999.
 She has experience working in general outpatient orthopedics, rehabilitation post head injury including traumatic brain injury and stroke, pediatrics and hippotherapy.
 All of these areas have helped her build a foundation in understanding how postural alignment, postural control and our various sensory systems have a profound effect on how an individual functionally moves and interacts with their environment.
 She has a holistic mindset and team approach to treatment, desiring to partner with families in helping each child reach their full potential.
-In her spare time she enjoys volunteering with the Kindergym ministry at her church and spending time with her husband, two children and Golden Retriever in the beautiful outdoors surrounding the Gallatin Valley.

 SPEECH LANGUAGE PATHOLOGIST